This delicious caramel apple self-saucing pudding cake, has all the flavours of caramel apples, in easy cake form!

 Hi!
 I’m Jennifer, a home cook schooled by trial and error and almost 40 years of getting dinner on the table!
 I love to share my favourite recipes, both old and new, together with lots of tips and tricks to hopefully help make your home cooking enjoyable, stress free, rewarding and of course, delicious!

-So glad to hear, Katherine!
-Thanks :)
+So glad to hear, Kimberly and definitely helpful for other gluten-free bakers!
+Thanks so much :)